-20 DUE FROM RELATED PARTY
+17 DUE FROM RELATED PARTY

-It represents receivable from C.E.O against sale of property as more fully explained in Note 15.
-The maximum amount due from C.E.O at the end of any month during the year was Rupees 17.620 million (2020: Rupees 17.620 million) and is outstanding since 2016.
+It represents receivable from C.E.O against sale of property as more fully explained in Note 13.
+The maximum amount due from C.E.O at the end of any month during the year was Rupees 17.62 million (2021: Rupees 17.62 million) and is outstanding since 2016.

-21 SHORT TERM DEPOSIT
+18 SHORT TERM DEPOSIT

-Short term deposit Less: Provision against doubtful deposit 21.2 21.1 2,000,000 (2,000,000) 2,000,000 (2,000,000)
+Short term deposit 18.1 2,000,000 2,000,000

-21.1 Provision against doubtful deposit -
+Less: Provision against doubtful deposit (2,000,000) (2,000,000)

-Opening balance 2,000,000 -
+-

-Provision for the year 29 2,000,000

-Closing balance 2,000,000 2,000,000

-21.2 It represents advance given to Messrs.
+18.1 It represents advance given to Messrs.
 Fauji Foundation for purchase of mill.
 The Court decided the case in favor of the Company on 10 June 1999.
 Fauji Foundation filed appeal before Honorable Lahore High Court, Rawalpindi Bench, against the aforesaid order, and provided bank guarantee of Rupees 2 million to the Court.
 Honorable Lahore High Court remanded the case to the Civil Court who decided the case against the Company.
 The Company has filed petition in Lahore High Court, Rawalpindi Bench, where the case is still pending.

+NOTE 2022 Rupees 2021 Rupees

-22 OTHER RECEIVABLES
+19 OTHER RECEIVABLES • ·

 Considered good:

-Sales tax refundable 22.1 & 22.2 3,889,543 3,697,951
+Sales tax refundable 19.1 & 19.2 3,887,414 3,889,543

+Less: Provision against sales tax refundable 19.3 (3,887,414) -

+- 3,889,543

-Export rebate and claims - 134,667
+Export rebate and claims 134,667 134,667

-Less: Provision against doubtful export rebate and claims 22.3 - (134,667)
+Less: Provision against doubtful export rebate and claims (134,667) (134,667)

+- -

+Receivable against sale of solar panels 3,045,542 -

-Others 1,792,500 695,885
+Others 20,000 1,792,500

-Less: Written off during the year 29 - (13,500)

-1,792,500 682,385
+3,065,542 1,792,500

-5,682,043 4,380,336
+3,065,542 5,682,043

-22.1 The Company filed sales tax refund application with the Federal Board of Revenue.On scrutiny of the refund claims filed by the Company, discrepancies were found and a show cause notice dated 07 April 2015 was issued to the Company.
+- The Company filed sales tax refund application with the Federal Board of Revenue.
+On scrutiny of the refund claims filed by the Company. discrepancies were found and a show cause notice dated 07 April 2015 was issued to the Company.
 Deputy Commissioner Inland Revenue (Refund) vide order dated 04 August 2015 rejected the reply of the Company and sales tax refunds claim amounting to Rupees 2.46 million were also rejected.
 Being aggrieved, the Company filed an appeal before Commissioner Inland Revenue (Appeals) where the case is still pending.
-No provision has been made in these financial statements as the Company is hopeful for favorable outcome.

-22.2 Tax authorities issued notice dated 30 September 2014 for an amount of Rupees 1.092 million alleging the Company for discrepancies of inadmissible input tax adjustments for the period from July 2009 to June 2012.
-The Company filed an appeal before Commissioner Inland Revenue (Appeals-I) (CIR-(A)) and the case was decided against the Company through order dated 29 May 2015.
-However, the Company filed appeal against the decision of CIR-(A) before the Appellate Tribunal Inland Revenue (ATIR) who vide order dated 23 September 2019 decided the case in favor of the Company.
+No provision has been made in these financial statements as the Company is hopeful for favorable outcome. - 19.2 Tax authorities issued notice dated 30 September 2014 for an amount of Rupees 1.092 million alleging the Company for discrepancies of inadmissible input tax adjustments for the period from July 2009 to June 2012.
+The Company filed an appeal before Commissioner Inland Revenue(Appeals-I)(CIR-(A)) and the case was decided against the Company through order dated 29 May 2015.
+However, the Company filed appeal against the decision of CIR-(A) before the Appellate Tribunal InlandRevenue (ATIR) who vide order dated 23 September 2019 decided the case in favor of the Company.
 Being aggrieved, the department filed a writ petition dated 31 December 2019 against the judgment of ATIR before the Honorable Islamabad High Court.
 Islamabad High Court vide order dated 19 January 2021 remanded back the case to ATIR for consideration of the case on its merit with law after providing opportunity of hearing to the parties.
 No provision has been made in these financial statements as the Company is hopeful for a favorable outcome.